Chart Color Schemes

 Rose Bay was found to be more culturally diverse than the vast majority of local markets in Australia, upon assessment of a range of language and cultural background related metrics

 Rose Bay has a high level of cultural diversity, with 20.9% of its population speaking a language other than English at home and 42.3% born overseas.
-Christianity is the main religion in Rose Bay, comprising 34.8% of the population.
-Notably, Judaism is significantly overrepresented in Rose Bay at 31.7%, compared to the Greater Sydney average of 0.8%.
+The dominant religion in Rose Bay is Christianity, comprising 34.8% of the population.
+However, Judaism is significantly overrepresented, making up 31.7% compared to the Greater Sydney average of 0.8%.

 Frequently Asked Questions - Diversity